-If device implementations include a Quick Settings UI component, they:
+If device implementations include a Quick Settings UI component and support third-party Quick Settings, they:

 - [C-1-1] MUST allow the user to add or remove the tiles provided through the quicksettings APIs from a third-party app. - [C-1-2] MUST NOT automatically add a tile from a third-party app directly to the Quick Settings. - [C-1-3] MUST display all the user-added tiles from third-party apps alongside the systemprovided quick setting tiles.